30 Weight Loss Tips from Jillian Michaels

 Swear off Fads

-“Stop turning to fad diets and use common sense.
+"Stop turning to fad diets and use common sense.
 This is where so many people go wrong, from cutting out all carbs to eating only fat-free foods to fasting.
-It's all bull, and not only is it bull, but it harms your metabolism in the process,” warns the 42-year old mom of two.
-“The fad diets are doing way more harm than good.
+It's all bull, and not only is it bull, but it harms your metabolism in the process," Jillian Michaels warns about your chosen diet.
+"The fad diets are doing way more harm than good.
 They key is to master a few simple ways to exercise that will burn the most calories in the least time.
-And you also need to figure out how can you eat more of the good stuff and less of the bad stuff without feeling deprived so your diet regimen feels manageable.”
+And you also need to figure out how can you eat more of the good stuff and less of the bad stuff without feeling deprived so your diet regimen feels manageable."